YouTubeDownload/YouTubeDownload/README.md

 This software is not to be used to violate any laws.

 ### Download Pre-Built Binaries
-Unless you are wanting to use the CLI or do something with the scripts themselves, you are most likely looking for the binaries.
+Unless you want to use the CLI or do something with the scripts themselves, you are most likely looking for the binaries.
 * [Download Windows](https://github.com/YouTubeDownload/YouTubeDownload/releases/download/v2.2/YouTube.Download.exe)
 * [Download Linux](https://github.com/YouTubeDownload/YouTubeDownload/releases/download/v2.2/YouTubeDownload-linux)